layandreas/personal-blog/content/posts/ibis.md

 ### Ibis vs. dbt?

-For most pre-processing our data I will generally stick to using raw SQL with [dbt](https://docs.getdbt.com/docs/introduction) with some minimal Jinja templating. `Ibis` will then come in at the _"last mile"_: Some final preparations before loading data into memory e.g. for model fitting or dashboarding.
+For most of the pre-processing of our data I will generally stick to using raw SQL with [dbt](https://docs.getdbt.com/docs/introduction) with some minimal Jinja templating. `Ibis` will then come in at the _"last mile"_: Some final preparations before loading data into memory e.g. for model fitting or dashboarding.

 Especially for the dashboarding / frontend tool use cases where a user might have a lot of input options it's extremely useful to be able to programmatically generate queries.
 While Jinja templating is an option I find using `Ibis` is much easier to write a testable & maintainable code base.